shopware/production/README.md

 │   └── thumbnail # rw shared - media thumbnails
 │   └── sitemap # rw shared - generated sitemaps
 ├── var
-│   ├── cache # rw local - contains the containers, which contains additional cache directories (twig, translations, etc) │   ├── log # a - append only, can be change in the monlog config
+│   ├── cache # rw local - contains the containers which contain additional cache directories (twig, translations, etc) │   ├── log # a - append only, can be changed in the monolog config

-ro - Readonly after deployment rw shared - read and write access, it should be shared across the app servers rw local - locale read and write access
+ro - Readonly after deployment rw shared - read and write access, it should be shared across the app servers rw local - local read and write access
 ```

-Some of these directories like `public` can also be changed to different flysystem to host the files on s3 for example.
+Some of these directories like `public` can also be changed to a different flysystem to host the files on s3 for example.